- See a full list of publications

 MA in Applied Human Rights and LLM in International Human Rights Law and Practice

-Alice convenes the Defending Human Rights and Dissertation core modules, and coordinates the field trip to Malaysia with Martin Jones.
+Alice convenes the Defending Human Rights and Dissertation core modules, and coordinates the field trip to Malaysia.

 Alice is a co-convenor of the British Sociological Association's Sociology of Rights Study Group.